fs-c/fsoc.space/posts/more-tinkering-with-random-shapes.md

 The shortest route through a given number of points (in two-dimensional Euclidian space) will always form the boundary of a simple polygon.
 This is probably obvious to some, but I found it fascinating.
 (Intuition: Every crossing can be eliminated while also decreasing local length.)

 Of course, algorithms for (exactly) solving the TSP and related problems have terrible time efficiency.
 They are only a conceivably acceptable solution if we are given completely arbitrary points.
-From now on we will assume that we have some control over how the final points are generated, as was the case for the "aesthetic" algorithm illustrated in the introduction.
+This isn't usually the case, for example the "aesthetic" algorithm in the illustrated in the introduction was specifically designed to yield points that form a simple polygon--it's not designed to work on arbitrary points.

 But the above observation has an important consequence: The problem of generating a simple polygon can be equivalently reformulated to the problem of finding an ordering for a set of points such that the path through them is minimal.
 So any and all algorithms that we may devise for yielding the vertices of a simple polygon must necessarily yield points in an order such that their path is minimal.